How does a wedding ceremony go step by step?

 Wedding vows

 Here’s where we sign the documents with your 2 witnesses!
-I ask everyone to remain where they are for a few minutes whilst we sign the important papers.
-Usually done at a little signing table adjacent to the ceremony space where all the guests can see.
+I ask everyone to remain where they are for a few minutes whilst we sign the important papers at a table adjacent to the wedding space, where all the guests can see.
+There is also usually music while this is being done.

 Byron Bay Celebrant and the confetti throw